compose-spec/compose-spec/build.md

 `build` can be specified either as a string containing a path to the build context or as a detailed structure:

 Using the string syntax, only the build context can be configured as either:
 - A relative path to the Compose file's parent folder.
-This path MUST be a directory and must contain a `Dockerfile`
+This path must be a directory and must contain a `Dockerfile`

   ```yml
   services: